jaroot32/jonathanRootPortfolio/_posts/blog/2015-07-03-DSLRVideoEquipment.markdown

  Working hand in hand with a great microphone, a pre-amp will boost your sound source to line level without adding unwanted noise to the signal.
 A pre-amp helps you to focus on the signal you're looking to capture by also shaping it's tone and increasing the gain.

- Lastly, you will also have good material to work with in post-production With mixing and mastering your work will have the potential to sound great and your overall production will shine brighter as a result.
+ Lastly, you will also have good material to work with in post-production.
+With additional mixing and mastering your work will have the potential to sound great.

 I use the pre-amp below when shooting indoors.